m-hasan-n/pooling/README.md

 The NGSIM  public  dataset  is  used  for  our  experiments.
 The dataset  consists  of  two  subsets:  [US-101](https://www.fhwa.dot.gov/publications/research/operations/07030/index.cfm)
 and [I-80](https://www.fhwa.dot.gov/publications/research/operations/06137/).
 Download the raw (.txt) files of both subsets, and then run the following MATLAB script:

 ```
 preprocess_ngsim.m
 ```

 This will preprocess the dataset, splits it into train, validation and test subsets, and save that to the 'data' directory.
+In addition, the test subset will be further split to perform the maneuver-based evaluation for the keep, merge, left and right maneuvers.

 ## Model Arguments
 The default network arguments are in: